JustinJZhang/jiajingzhang.github.io/_pages/about.md

 I am a Ph.D. candidate at the <a href='https://www.eee.hku.hk/'>Department of Electrical and Computer Engineering (ECE)</a>, the University of Hong Kong (HKU), from Sep 2023 to Sep 2027, supervised by <a href='https://www.eee.hku.hk/'>Prof. Wei-Ning Lee</a>.

 My research interests and skill set focus on Computer Vision, Multimodal Image Processing, Vision-Language Models, and AI Agents for Science.
 My recent work mainly contributes to the medical ultrasound field, including image (and IQ signal) reconstruction, denoising, segmentation, disease diagnosis, and biomarker measurement.

-🤝 Open to Job Market:

-I am actively exploring academic and industry research positions and also seeking internship, visiting, or exchange opportunities.